Cisco-UKI-DevX/Network-Telemetry-Lab-Guide/README.md

 Note: You may wish to adjust the time range at the top right to a smaller interval such as 15 minutes, rather than the default 6 hours to avoid having gaps in your graphs right now.

 Once you have the required number of graphs for you dashboard - in our case 4.
-You can then save your dashboard.
+You can then save your dashboard and view it.

 Congratulations, you've created your first network telemetry dashboard!